Types Of

 Have a look at decision making skills and decision making tips for the converse of these 'blunders'.

 The normative decision making is actually a description of how experts think humans should be making decisions.
-And behavioural decision making describes how humans actually make decisions.
+And behavioral decision making describes how humans actually make decisions.

 Various types of decision making styles are used by leaders and the variation occurs in whether the leader makes a decision alone or includes the group, and to what extent the group is included.
 There's even a rational approach to deciding how this should be done.
 It's the Vroom-Jago decision model.